-These ride sharing services are available in most metro areas in the U.S and beyond.
+These ride-sharing services are available in most metro areas in the U.S and beyond.
 They are usually less expensive than a rental car or taxi and more convenient than public transportation, especially when we have all our luggage.

+Want to use Uber or Lyft on your next trip?
 Here are my tips for successfully using Uber or Lyft with kids.

 Download both apps